Countries OK world's largest marine reserve in Antarctica

 The agreement covers an area about twice the size of Texas in the Ross Sea.

 The deal was clinched after 24 countries and the European Union met in Hobart, Australia, this week.
-Decisions on Antarctica require a consensus among the 25 members, which has confounded past efforts.
+Decisions on Antarctic fishing require a consensus among the 25 members, a hurdle which has confounded past efforts.

-The marine protected area covers 1.6 million square kilometers (0.62 million square miles).
+The marine protected area covers 1.6 million square kilometers (617,000 square miles).
 There will be a blanket ban on commercial fishing across about three-quarters of that area.
-In the remaining ocean, some monitored commercial fishing would be allowed.
+In the remaining ocean zones, some commercial fishing will be allowed.

-A small amount of fishing for research purposes would be allowed throughout the protected zone.
+A small amount of fishing for research purposes will be allowed throughout the protected area.

 Several countries fish in the waters surrounding Antarctica for lucrative toothfish, which are often marketed in North America as Chilean sea bass.